helrond/clbsj.org/_posts/2026-01-04-reading-epiphany-with-patti-smith.md

 Here the voice shifts from recounting the vision in the dream, to reflecting on the experience of dreaming.
 And immediately Smith again reminds us of the dual nature of the whole process.
 She is hoping in her hoping, dreaming in her dreaming.
 The dreamer – who is also a sleeper – doesn’t want to forget the dream.
 She knows it offers something that is needed.
 But her body needs to sleep and as all dreamers know, when you shift from a dream either toward deeper sleep, or toward waking, the memory of the dream often fades quickly.
 So as Smith prepares to surrender to his human reality, her mind searches for a way to remember what she has been shown.
 As part of this process, she commits that she will pass on this dream – to "you", to me, to us.

-It is interesting that, as she makes this bargain with her dreaming consciousness, is the only time Smith uses the word God in the entire song.
-The word is probably heard by many as simply a colloquialism that has been for many divorced from a belief in God.
-But when Smith delivers the song, she always emphasizes the words “God knows” here.
-And the statement she is making is much more specific than most colloquial uses of this expression – she is saying that God is her witness that the information she has obtained through his higher level of dreaming and hoping offers a purer view than that available to us in normal life.
+It is interesting that, as she makes this bargain with her dreaming consciousness, is the only time Smith explicitly references God in the entire song.
+The phrase "God knows" is probably heard by many as simply a colloquialism that has been for many divorced from a belief in God.
+But I feel the statement she is making is much more specific than the colloquial use of this expression.
+She is saying that God is her witness that the information she has obtained through his higher level of dreaming and hoping offers a purer view than that available to us in normal life.
 This is how the prophetic biblical writers often seal their writings as well – they make statements that indicate that God witnessed and sanctified this communication.
 And it seems that her bargain was accepted; she was allowed and helped to remember the dream’s vision, and as a result we have this song.

 _The power to dream,<br>
 to rule<br>